o2sh/onefetch/README.md

 ---

-Onefetch is a command-line Git information tool written in `Rust` that displays project information and code statistics for a local Git repository directly in your terminal.
+Onefetch is a command-line Git information tool that displays project information and code statistics for a local Git repository directly in your terminal.
 The tool works completely offline with a focus on performance and customizability.

 |||
 |---|---|